hpiza/binary-discernibility-matrix/README.md

 1. If running on Windows, just type the name of the file (without extension) and then enter or double-click on the icon under Windows explorer.
 If running on Linux or Mac, just type `./` before the name of the executable file.

+2. This is the main menu of the program:
 ```
 ====================================
 MAIN MENU